Facebook account disabled

 - How long does facebook take to review disabled account - Guide

-- How to change free fire facebook account to google account - Guide
+- Can i change my free fire facebook account to google account - Guide

 - How do i update my facebook account to new version and design - Guide